jtpils/3DMNN/README.md

-# Generating 3D Models With Deep Neural Networks
+# Procedurally Generating 3D Models With Deep Neural Networks
-This is a research that purposes a proper mathematical approach to representing 3D meshes as coordinates in 3D space.
-This way we can feed into and train Neural Networks easier than other approaches using voxels.
-Paper coming soon.
+This is a research that purposes an approach for a mathematical representation of 3D meshes so they can be fed into ML models.
 # Still In Experimental State